codebar/android-tutorials/worksheets/kotlin/1-krumble/index.md

 ![Imgur](https://i.imgur.com/RqF5uEv.png)

-Next we can set up a val to point to the current index, which starts at 0.
+Next we can set up a `var` to point to the current index, which starts at 0.
 We can then increment it everytime we like or dislike our cookie, and show our new cookie.

 ![Imgur](https://i.imgur.com/EfuWhlu.png)